pmuellr/console-table/README.md

 node API
 --------

-Use console-table as an npm package:
+Use console-table as a node package:

     consoleTable = require("console-table")
     consoleTable(someObject)

+or if you don't mind monkey-patching `console`:

+    console.table = require("console-table")
+    console.table(someObject)

 browser API
 -----------